Domestic rabbit care — hutches, hay, pellets, grooming.

 Size Matters

 Rabbits are surprisingly active animals that need plenty of room to stretch, hop, and stand up on their hind legs.
-I’ve seen setups where hutches barely give enough space for a rabbit to turn around, which can lead to stress and even health issues.
-The minimum recommended space for one adult rabbit is roughly 4 square feet of enclosed area with an additional 8 square feet of exercise space.
-This often means pairing a hutch with a secure run or exercise pen.
+I’ve seen setups where hutches barely give enough space for a rabbit to turn around, which can lead to stress and even health issues such as muscle atrophy and arthritis due to lack of exercise.

 Material and Ventilation